MadVitaliy/E_please/README.md

+# Teacher have taken this project :)
+##We will not be expelled from the university

 This repo os for cool(no) ReactJS project for Evgen Batrak.
 Wish us good lack!

-If you read this test after 14.01.2022, we have been expelled from the university after half of the last study year.

 ## Link to the course:
 https://www.youtube.com/watch?v=gb7gMluAeao&list=PLcvhF2Wqh7DNVy1OCUpG3i5lyxyBWhGZ8